-–12.6% growth in the total value of DAFZA foreign trade
+–12.6% growth in the total value of DAFZ foreign trade

-DAFZA witnessed an impressive growth in operations of its hosted multinational companies, cementing its position as an attractive destination for companies, looking to benefit from DAFZA’s portfolio of exceptional services, incentives and business facilities.
-In 2019, DAFZA’s total revenues of multinational companies increased by 36.6% compared to the same period in 2018.
+DAFZ witnessed an impressive growth in operations of its hosted multinational companies, cementing its position as an attractive destination for companies, looking to benefit from DAFZ’s portfolio of exceptional services, incentives and business facilities.
+In 2019, DAFZ’s total revenues of multinational companies increased by 36.6% compared to the same period in 2018.
 The total space occupied by multinational companies increased by more than 135%.